Vodka war: Schnellhardt compromise

 The compromise was adopted by the EU's Environment Committee on 30 January 2007.
+It states that the label may say simply "vodka" if the product was made from cereals, grains, or molasses.
+In all other cases it must say "Vodka made of..."
 Since then it was negotiated with the agriculture ministers, and further compromises have been proposed, e.g., the initial requirement of prominent print size was suggested to be dropped.

-On 19 June 2007 The European Parliament voted for the compromise.
+On 19 June 2007, The European Parliament voted for the compromise.
 In late August the position of the WTO is expected to be known, and the EU agriculture ministers will debate and vote on the issue in September.

 Poland sees the EU's decision as "wódka war lost".
 Polish MEP Ryszard Czarnecki said "Would the French like champagne to be distilled from plums, and would the British accept whisky from apricots?
 That sounds like heresy.
 So please don't be surprised that we are refusing to recognise vodka made from waste."
 Polish vodka producers are going to fight back by forming the Polish Vodka Association, with the purpose of launching a public relations campaign abroad against the expected flood of cheap, poor quality vodkas.
 While the strong Polish brands, such as Wyborowa or Zubrowka, feel safe, the smaller producers are threatened by the competition against cheaper products.